keptn/keptn.github.io/content/community/_index.md

 ## Mailing List

-The mailing list serves as our ~weekly newsletter to inform the Keptn community on the latest updates of the project.
+The [Keptn mailing list](https://groups.google.com/g/keptn) serves as our ~weekly newsletter to inform the Keptn community on the latest updates of the project.

 ✅ Watch for new releases of Keptn